brianmueller/cssi-curriculum/_lessons/bash/intro-bash.md

 + Intro to HTML
 + Intro to CSS

-#  What you will learn:
+#  What you will Learn:
 Students will be able to navigate their system’s file structure using the CLI (command line interface) in terminal.
 Understand and explain what a terminal is and why we use it Navigate and manipulate directories